oblac/jodd-site/doc/example/5+transactions-with-proxetta.md

     	}
 ~~~~~

-So everything what is said above is set just in few lines.
+As you can see, everything said above is set just in few lines.
 Lets cover
 some more details.
-In line #13, we ask transaction manager to validates
+We ask transaction manager to validates
 existing transactions before participating in them.
 This is not
-necessary, but it makes us declaring transactions more precisely.
+necessary, but it makes declaration of transactions more precisely.
-`AnnotationTxAdviceManager`, as said, is used by advice.
+`AnnotationTxAdviceManager`, as said, is used by the advice.
 It reads
 annotations, holds configuration and offers way to handle transactions.
-Second` `argument specifies what will be the transaction context (i.e.
+Second argument specifies what will be the transaction context (i.e.
 tx owner) using simple patterns.
 Second requests for transactions inside
 the same transaction context is ignored.
 Practically this means that if
-class is set as transactional context (`"$class"`), first method call
+class is set as transactional context (`$class`), the first method call
 will create the transaction and all nested calls of other transactional
 methods of the same class will not request new transactions.
-Alternatively, we could use method context (`"$class#$method"`), or just
+Alternatively, we could use method context (`$class#$method`), or just
 public context where there are no nested transactions (any constant
-string, e.g. "`tx`").
+string, e.g. `tx`).

 Once again, this is just one way how *Jodd* can be configured...